Cummins 4BT Engine Problems

 Cummins 4BT Reliability

 The 4BT engine is a workhorse and is nearly bulletproof.
 The Cummins 6BT has continually been claimed as the most reliable diesel engine to ever be built.
-Considering the 4BT is built with the exact same 6BT parts, these engines are just as reliable and dependable.
+Considering it is built with the exact same 6BT parts, these engines are just as reliable and dependable.

 Additionally, the 4BT has very few electronics, has a simple fuel system setup, and doesn’t have an intercooler or other systems commonly found in turbocharged engines.
 Because of the simplicity of the engine, the only real problems that can arise relate to the block itself, the head, and the internals.
 Fortunately, these parts are all extremely well manufactured and frequently last beyond 500,000 miles without any issues.